Andresmup/github-foundations/11_PULL_REQUESTS/Readme.md

 1. On GitHub.com, navigate to the main page of the repository:
 2. Locate the code you'd like to link to:
     - To link to code from a file, navigate to the file.
     - To link to code from a pull request, navigate to the pull request and click `Files changed`.
 Then, browse to the file that contains the code you want include in your comment, and click View.
-3. Choose whether to select a single line or a range.
+3. Choose whether to select a single line or a range:
     - To select a single line of code, click the line number to highlight the line.
     - To select a range of code, click the number of the first line in the range to highlight the line of code.
 Then, hover over the last line of the code range, press <kbd>Shift</kbd>, and click the line number to highlight the range.
 4. To the left of the line or range of lines, click the three dots icon `...` In the drop-down menu, click `Copy permalink`.
 5. Navigate to the conversation where you want to link to the code snippet.
 6. Paste your permalink into a comment, and click `Comment`.